mazdak78/Design-Patterns-DotnetCore/README.md

 # Design-Patterns-DotnetCore

 Some examples of Design patterns in C#.
-I gather this examples during time and they will get updated from time to time.
+I gather these examples during time and they will get updated from time to time.

 Current Design Patterns:
 - Strategy Design Pattern